Understanding mortgage-backed securities

 Compare a yield-to-average-life to a yield-to-maturity of another comparable investment.
 A YTAL takes into account the return of principal over time, whereas a YTM is the yield based on a bond’s stated maturity date.

-More information is available online from the Securities Industry and Financial Markets Association (SIFMA) at investinginbonds.com.
+More information is available online from the Securities Industry and Financial Markets Association (SIFMA) at projectinvested.com.

-While the mortgage-backed securities market is vast, the information you will find here focuses on investments securitized with residential mortgages and covers only the most common types of mortgage securities those issued by one of the government-sponsored enterprises (Ginnie Mae, Fannie Mae or Freddie Mac), also commonly referred to as GSEs.
-Private label mortgage-backed securities and other types of asset-backed securities are not part of this discussion.
+While the MBS market is vast, the information you will find here focuses on investments securitized with residential mortgages and covers only the most common types of mortgage securities – those issued by one of the government-sponsored enterprises (Ginnie Mae, Fannie Mae or Freddie Mac), also commonly referred to as GSEs.
+Private label MBS and other types of asset-backed securities are not part of this discussion.